 SARMs (selective androgen receptor modulators) are drugs that bind to the androgen receptor (AR), which is the main site of action of the hormone testosterone.

-In the early days, andarine was described as the ideal SARM due to high oral bioavailability and great muscle- and bone-building effects (studied in animals) [R].
+In the early days, Andarine was described as the ideal SARM due to high oral bioavailability and great muscle- and bone-building effects (studied in animals) .

 Phase I human trials with this drug have reportedly been successful but no studies have been published.
-However, further development of the drug was abandoned in favor of ostarine, another SARM with similar structure, known as S-22 [R].
+However, further development of the drug was abandoned in favor of Ostarine, another SARM with a similar structure, also known as S-22 .

 Mechanism of Action